Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/articles.md

 }
 ```

-When using an article that could be destroyed,
+When using an article that might have been destroyed,
 use [`instance_exists(instance_id)`](https://docs2.yoyogames.com/source/_build/3_scripting/4_gml_reference/instances/instance_functions/instance_exists.html)
 to check.

 ### Manually

 You can destroy articles directly using [`instance_destroy(article_id)`](https://rivalsofaether.com/instance_destroy/)
-or just `instance_destroy()` if you're in the article's perspective.
+or `instance_destroy()` if you're in the article's perspective.

 ```gml
 // update.gml